 Co-Parenting is a business undertaken by 2 or more adults who jointly take care of the child (Ren), socialize, and generally handle the upbringing of the children for which they share equal joint responsibility.
 The term Co-Parenting usually means that both partners are involved with the child (Ren), although the legal aspects are often a different story and can involve both parties equally.

-There are many advantages of co-parenting and there are a number of potential disadvantages as well.
-Co-Parenting can involve parents who have very different personalities and beliefs, but it can also be a positive experience for all involved if the children are able to share their experiences and learn from each other.
+There are many advantages of co-parenting and there are several potential disadvantages as well.
+Co-Parenting can involve parents who have very different personalities and beliefs, but it can also be a positive experience for all involved if the children can share their experiences and learn from each other.
 It is important to work out whether or not co-parenting would be a good fit for you and your partner.

-Many children take advantage of co-parenting and can benefit from shared activities such as sports, clubs or activities, and can even be involved in a religion or community.
-This will enable them to have someone else to talk to, listen to and encourage them.
+Many children take advantage of co-parenting and have them benefit from shared activities such as sports, clubs, or activities, and can even be involved in a religion or community.
+This will enable them to have someone else to talk to, listen to, and encourage them.

-When working out whether co-parenting will suit you and your partner, it is important to look at how your child’s behaviour affects your relationship with your partner and your children.
+When working out whether co-parenting will suit you and your partner, it is important to look at how your child’s behavior affects your relationship with your partner and your children.
 It is also advisable to speak to a Family Lawyer Phoenix (if that’s where you are based) to ensure that any agreements you make are legally binding and in the most beneficial interests of your children.
-In case, you both (you and your partner) do not get along with one another then co-parenting may not be the right choice for you and you should seek an alternative solution from the lawyer.
+In case, you both (you and your partner) do not get along with one another, co-parenting may not be the right choice for you and you should seek an alternative solution from the lawyer.